Pirelli P Zero PZ4

 Areas for Improvement

-- Noise increases as the tire wears (and can be temperature sensitive)
+- Noise tends to increase as the tire wears (or in certain cooler temperature ranges)

 Top 3 Pirelli P Zero PZ4 Reviews